 The IoLET Level 7 Diploma in Translation tests professional translating skills at a postgraduate level of competence.
 The examination is open to all.
 However, Candidates are advised to ensure prior to registering, that their level of linguistic attainment in the source language is at least equivalent to a good Honours degree, and that they are familiar with the relevant cultural background.
 In line with the Office of Qualifications and Examinations Regulation (Ofqual) requirements, as a guideline candidates should be 19yrs+.

 To register for the DipTrans exam, simply download the DipTrans Entry Form and follow the instructions.
-Please submit the completed and signed form by post or by emailing a scan to firstname.lastname@example.org.
+Please submit the completed and signed form by post or by emailing a scan to firstname.lastname@example.org if you are sitting at the IoLET Open Centre in London.
+If you are applying to sit at a different centre in the UK or Overseas please submit your Entry Form to your Centre directly.
 Separate entry forms must be completed for multiple registrations.
 A Candidate is only fully registered when the exam fee has been received and payment has been cleared.
-Please see documentation requirements depending on the type of centre.

 Candidates preparing for the Diploma in Translation are supported through membership of CIOL as an IoLET Affiliate.
 This membership grade provides access to resources to support preparation as well as other membership benefits.
 Exam candidates are encouraged to join CIOL as an IoLET Affiliate as soon as they know they intend to take the exam to ensure they get the most out of their membership.
 Registration with CIOL as an IoLET Affiliate or in professional membership grades is a pre-requisite for exam registration.
 The applicant's current membership number must be quoted on the exam entry form in order to be processed.
 Please see IoLET Affiliate membership for further details.